Lattice simulations of Abelian gauge fields coupled to axions during Inflation: Introduction

-Various lattice codes have been developed in the last decades to study both scalar \cite{Khlebnikov_1996,Prokopec_1997,latticeeasy,Frolov_2008,hlattice,Sainio_2012,Child_2013,Easther_2010} and gauge field \cite{Lozanov_2020,figueroa2021cosmolattice} models during the reheating epoch and the final e-folds of inflation.
+Various lattice codes have been developed in the last decades to study both scalar \cite{Khlebnikov_1996,Prokopec_1997,latticeeasy,Frolov_2008,hlattice,Sainio_2012,Child_2013,Easther_2010} and gauge field \cite{Lozanov_2020,figueroa2021cosmolattice} models during the reheating epoch and the final $e$-folds of inflation.
 Recently, lattice techniques have also been generalized to the deep inflationary regime for scalar field models \cite{caravano2021lattice,cai2021lattice}.
 However, gauge fields have never been simulated in this regime.

-In this work, we use a lattice simulation to study a model of axion inflation where the inflaton is coupled to an abelian U(1) field during the deep inflationary epoch.
+In this work, we use a lattice simulation to study a model of axion inflation where the inflaton is coupled to an Abelian U(1) field during the deep inflationary epoch.
 In particular, we aim at reproducing with precision the production of gauge field fluctuations induced by the rolling inflaton through the Chern-Simons interaction.
-Extending the work of \cite{caravano2021lattice} for the single scalar field case, we are going to reproduce with a non linear lattice simulation the well-known results of linear perturbation theory for this model.
-In order to do so, we study in detail how the discretization scheme, through the choice of the spatial derivatives, influences the dynamics of the gauge field on the lattice.
-We only focus on the gauge field and neglect the backreaction on the dynamics of the inflaton.
-Hence, this work represents just a first necessary step in simulating the full axion-U(1) system during inflation.
+Extending the work of \cite{caravano2021lattice} for the single scalar field case, we are going to reproduce with a lattice simulation the well-known results of linear perturbation theory for this model.
+For this purpose, we only focus on the gauge field and neglect the backreaction on the dynamics of the inflaton.